ackmanx/quick-delete/NOTES.md

 ## V2

-* Prompt once to select a folder to use and save the location

 * Allow user to change folder source
     * Open modal asking for folder path with browse button
     * Refresh folder source after yes/no